DorukErsoy34/DorukErsoy34.github.io/CSP.md

 </p>
-i have watched all the cs50 videos
+i have started watching the CS50 videos

 ı have watches all the way from 1.1 to 1.4 videos on colage board